 Self-love is a common theme throughout BTS’s discography.
-Here are the 12 BTS self-love songs that I love that reminds me to love myself!
+Here are the 12 BTS self-love songs that I love that remind me to love myself!

 I’ve been waiting to do this blog post for a long time.